rizdaprasetya/mt-alt-doc/en/after-payment/http-notification.md

 <article>

 - **Use HTTPS endpoint**.
 For better security & to avoid Man-in-the-Middle (MITM) attacks.
 We validate the certificates match with the hosts.
 Do not use self signed SSL certificates.
+  - Note: we don't currently have strict requirements, so any valid SSL/TLS/HTTPS used on your side should work.
 - **Use standard port (80/443)** for notification URL.
 - **Implement notification handling in an idempotent way.** In extremely rare cases, we may send multiple notifications for the same transaction event.
 Your endpoint should avoid processing it as duplicate entries, one way of achieving this is to use *order_id* as the key to track the entries.
 - **Verify the signature key hash of the notification**, This will confirm that the notification was actually sent by Midtrans and not any body else. *Server Key* is used to verify the signature, which only Midtrans and you should have the access to it.